 Physical pain:

-After surgery or physical trauma such as falls, traffic accidents or improper lifting, posture problems can occur.
-When pain occurs, the body adapts to achieve the most appropriate position under the circumstances.
-This adaptation can materialize as tension in muscles, connective tissue, fascia, tendons, and twists and rotations in joints, which are reflected in posture.
-Rotations, misalignments and twists can perpetuate existing pain and possibly lead to new pain, both acute and long term.
-Understanding that pain can manifest years or decades later as a consequence of previous complications can be complex.
+Post-surgery or following physical trauma such as falls, traffic accidents, or improper lifting, problems with posture may arise.
+When pain occurs, the body adapts to achieve the most appropriate position under the given circumstances.
+This adaptation can manifest as tension in muscles, connective tissue, fascia, and tendons, as well as twists and rotations in joints, which are reflected in posture.
+Rotations, misalignments, and twists can perpetuate existing pain and potentially lead to new pain, both acute and long-term.
+It can be difficult to understand that pain can manifest years or even decades later as a consequence of past complications.

-The interaction between the two hemispheres is crucial for the body's ability to maintain healthy posture and internal centering.
-In cases of stress and other forms of mental and emotional strain, the cooperation, known as laterality, plays a crucial role.
-When overload occurs, it not only manifests itself psychologically, but is also reflected physically, especially through twists and rotations.
-Therefore, posturology is a powerful approach to both understanding and treating mental overload.
+The interaction between the two hemispheres of the brain is crucial to the body’s ability to maintain healthy posture and internal alignment.
+In cases of stress and other forms of mental and emotional strain, this interaction—known as laterality—plays a crucial role.
+When overload occurs, it manifests not only psychologically but is also reflected physically, particularly through twists and rotations.
+Therefore, posturology is a powerful approach to both understanding and treating psychological overload.